Niggaz4Life: Critical reception

 Upon release, Niggaz4Life generally polarized music critics, as many were divided over its lyrics especially in the 2nd half of the album.
-The Source, the most prominent hip hop publication at the time, declared it one of their albums of the year but more “mainstream” publications like Rolling Stone condemned the album.
-In a two star review (out of five), Rolling Stone critic Arion Berger attacked Niggaz4Life as “so hateful toward women, and in such a pathetic and sleazy manner, that it’s simply tiresome.”
-Mark Blackwell, of Spin magazine, similarly opined in his interview of N.W.A. that Niggaz4Life “wears thin pretty fast.
-The main problem is that the old ‘niggas’ and ‘bitches’ thing – whether offensive or not – is getting a little tired” before conceding that “Dre and Yella’s production is peerless.”
+The Source declared it one of their albums of the year but more mainstream publications like Rolling Stone condemned the album.
+In a two star review (out of five), Rolling Stone critic Arion Berger attacked Niggaz4Life as "so hateful toward women, and in such a pathetic and sleazy manner, that it's simply tiresome."
+Mark Blackwell, of Spin magazine, similarly opined in his interview of N.W.A. that Niggaz4Life "wears thin pretty fast.
+The main problem is that the old 'niggas' and 'bitches' thing – whether offensive or not – is getting a little tired" before conceding that "Dre and Yella's production is peerless."

 In a negative review, Newsweek deemed the album "by N.W.A standards, is a mediocre work, a retreat from cinematic storytelling into simple punk bluster."
 Time wrote, "N.W.A. raps nasty and righteous, with real ghetto heat, and doesn't give an inch," calling the album "incendiary" and "grotesque."

+Although he enjoyed two songs, Andrew Smith of Melody Maker dismissed the album's lyrical boasts as unconvincing, moving "so far outside the confines of reality" that the group members "have made themselves into cartoon characters", adding that N.W.A. "sorely miss Ice Cube's intelligence" and have become "the Jimmy Greaves of rap."
+NME's Ian McCann similarly lamented the loss of Ice Cube, saying Niggaz4Life lacks "the tension" of Compton, but still deemed it "effective funk" and praised N.W.A.'s more adventurous beats, commenting that "[the] introductions take P-Funk chat circa 1974 to new levels and the samples on the songs proper are cleverly layered even when you've heard 'em before.
+McCann also felt parts of the album reveal "the rap-soul hybrid" of Dre's earlier group World Class Wreckin' Cru, due to Easy E's funk inflections and the greater emphasis on reggae than Compton, "but it's still played for laughs."
+Reviewing it for NME again, following its re-release in November 1991 after the legal victory, Dele Fadele panned N.W.A. for their commercial motivations, opining that Niggaz4life "isn't just obscene, it's positively subhuman", adding: "As if black people don't have enough problems with stereotypes, its portrayal of 'real niggaz' as pea-brained, amoral Neanderthals who think with their penises, hate everything about women but their reproductive organs, and enjoy nothing better than to kill their own type, is by turns amazing in its cruelty and sadder than dusk."